-(2) Asset coverage per unit for a class of senior securities is the ratio of the carrying value of our total consolidated assets, less all liabilities and indebtedness not represented by senior securities, to the aggregate amount of senior securities representing indebtedness.
-Asset coverage per unit is expressed in terms of dollar amounts per \$1,000 of indebtedness.

-(3) The amount to which such class of senior security would be entitled upon the voluntary liquidation of the issuer in preference to any security junior to it.
-The "-" in this column indicates that the SEC expressly does not require this information to be disclosed for the types of senior securities representing indebtedness issued by the Company as of the stated time periods.
+- (2) Asset coverage per unit for a class of senior securities is the ratio of the carrying value of our total consolidated assets, less all liabilities and indebtedness not represented by senior securities, to the aggregate amount of senior securities representing indebtedness.
+Asset coverage per unit is expressed in terms of dollar amounts per \$1,000 of indebtedness. - (3) The amount to which such class of senior security would be entitled upon the voluntary liquidation of the issuer in preference to any security junior to it.
+The "-" in this column indicates that the SEC expressly does not require this information to be disclosed for the types of senior securities representing indebtedness issued by SuRo Capital Corp. as of the stated time periods. - (4) Not applicable for any of the senior securities because they are not registered for public trading. - (5) The 5.25% Convertible Senior Notes due 2018 were repaid in full with interest on September 15, 2018. - (6) Represents amounts under the \$12.0 million senior secured revolving Credit Facility with Western Alliance Bank which matured on May 31, 2019. - (7) The \$18.0 million SVB Credit Facility expired pursuant to its terms on December 31, 2016.

+The following table illustrates the effect of leverage on returns from an investment in our common stock assuming various annual returns, net of expenses.
+The calculations in the table below are hypothetical and actual returns may be higher or lower than those appearing in the table below.

+Assumed Return on Our Portfolio (Net of Expenses) (10.0)% (5.0)% 0.0% 5.0%

+Assumes \$159.9 million in total portfolio assets excluding U.S. Treasuries, \$40.0 million in outstanding 4.75% Convertible Senior Notes due March 28, 2023 as of March 31, 2020.